ArgonDesign/alogic/doc/compilation.md

 ### Compilation Stages

-Compilation of a complete Alogic design (one or more entities) into it's Verilog representation is done in one step, with a single invocation of the Alogic compiler.
+Compilation of a complete Alogic design (one or more entities) into its Verilog representation is done in one step, with a single invocation of the Alogic compiler.
 Internally, there are 2 stages (although no intermediate files are created), as follows: